Author:

 4. Consider using voice enablement in the warehouse

 The number of orders you handle every day directs how much profit you can expect to eventually make.
-As such, increasing this number can help your business expand, and voice enablement is one method to achieve the said increase.
+As such, increasing this number can help your e-commerce business expand, and voice enablement is one method to achieve the said increase.

 5. Deploy management systems and the latest information systems technology